bookingcom/carbonapi/doc/pull_request_template.md

-## What issue is this change attempting to solve?
+## Link to the issue this PR resolves

 ## How does this change solve the problem?
 Why is this the best approach?